apify/crawlee/docs/api/Dataset.md

 chunks the array into separate items and pushes them sequentially.
 The chunking process is stable (keeps order of data), but it does not provide a transaction safety mechanism.
-Therefore, in the event of an uploading error (after several automatic retries), the function's promise will reject and the dataset will be left in a state where some of the items have already been saved to the dataset while other items from the source array were not.
+Therefore, in the event of an uploading error (after several automatic retries), the function's Promise will reject and the dataset will be left in a state where some of the items have already been saved to the dataset while other items from the source array were not.
 To overcome this limitation, the developer may, for example, read the last item saved in the dataset and re-attempt the save of the data from this item onwards to prevent duplicates.

-**Returns**: <code>Promise</code> - Returns a promise that resolves once the data is saved.
 <table>
 <thead>
 <tr>